-917.2, 937.2, 957.2 Treatment of Slash to Reduce Fire Hazard [All Districts]
+917.2, 937.2, 957.2 Treatment of Slash to Reduce Fire Hazard917.2, 937.2, 957.2 Treatment of Slash to Reduce Fire Hazard [All Districts]

 Except in the Southern Subdistrict of the Coast Forest District and Coastal Commission Special Treatment Areas of the Coast Forest District, the following standards shall apply to the treatment of slash created by timber operations within the plan area and on roads adjacent to the plan area, but excluding appurtenant roads.
 Lopping for fire hazard reduction is defined in 14 CCR 895.1.